roadiz/docs/developer/first-steps/manual_config.rst

     ./bin/roadiz users

 We even made *Doctrine* CLI tools directly available from Roadiz Console.
-Be careful, these are powerful commands which can alter your database and make you lose precious contents.
+Be careful, these are powerful commands which can alter your database and make you lose precious datas.
 Especially when you will need to update your database schema after a Theme or a Core update. **Always make a database back-up before any Doctrine operation**.